Do You Need Planning Permission For An Orangery?

 Orangeries make for a beautiful extension option for any home.
-They have become an increasingly popular renovation in the Birmingham and West Midlands areas and it’s easy to see why!
+They have become an increasingly popular renovation in the Birmingham and West Midlands areas, and it’s easy to see why!
 An orangery creates a very picturesque additional living space which can be flooded with natural light; a perfect room for relaxing, dining or a number of other customisable purposes.

 Orangery extensions and garden rooms can completely transform the look of your property and because of that, queries regarding planning permission arise.
-In fact, one of the most most frequent questions we get asked at West Midlands Double Glazing is, “Do I need planning permission for an orangery?”
+In fact, one of the most frequent questions we get asked at West Midlands Double Glazing is, “Do I need planning permission for an orangery?”

 This is a very important question because, if you choose to build an orangery without having obtained the relevant and necessary permissions, the following could occur: